6 Best Practices for Recruiting Top Teachers

 First impressions are everything, so make sure that every interaction with a potential staff member is positive.
 Strong candidates have many options to consider, so everyone needs to be polished, timely, and pleasant when interacting with potential new hires.
 Remember that they are interviewing you just as much as you are interviewing them!

-Have an instructional role that you just can’t seem to find the right fit for?
+Have an instructional role for which you just can’t seem to find the right fit?
 Did you know that you can partner with companies (like us!) to take the stress out of recruiting teachers?
 Through our fully accredited virtual school, EdOptions Academy, we can provide a state-certified virtual teacher for both long- and short-term needs.
-Whether you are fulling a known staffing need or addressing openings that come as a surprise, EdOptions Academy offers over 400 state-standards-aligned courses and rolling, as-needed enrollment to help you ensure that students are provided with a rigorous, flexible, and seamless learning experience.
+Whether you are fulling a known staffing need or addressing openings that come as a surprise, EdOptions Academy offers over 400 state-standards-aligned courses and rolling and as-needed enrollment to help you ensure that students are provided with a rigorous, flexible, and seamless learning experience.

-Looking for more resources to attract the best teachers to your school?
-Check out the administrator’s guide to interviewing for intangible skills!
+And if you’re looking for more resources to attract the best teachers to your school, check out the administrator’s guide to interviewing for intangible skills!